 Students who meet the following criteria may participate in Credit for Prior Learning:

-- Must be a matriculated Sage student, at least 25 years of age, in a baccalaureate degree program through the Sage After Work program.
+- Must be a matriculated Sage student, at least 25 years of age, in a baccalaureate degree program through the School of Professional & Continuing Education.

 - Must have completed at least 3 credits with a "C" or better and be enrolled in an additional 3 credit course before credit is awarded.

 - Overall average must be a 2.0 with a 2.2 in the major.

 - Credit caps exist for prior learning, as reflected in the following categories, which students can strive to attain:

 - and up to 30 credits, through a combination of prior learning, experiential learning examinations through CLEP or other testing sources.

 On average, students can realistically expect to earn 12-15 credits through these options.

 Experiential learning credit is subject to certain guidelines including the following: